Pages in Documentation

 Multiple Input Controls

-All assets are split into sub levels, like for Building or Furniture.
+All other assets are split into sub levels, like for Building or Furniture.
 These levels are then added to the persistent levels as sub levels.
-All persistent levels use the same sub levels and changes to the sub level are applied to all versions of your project.
+All persistent levels use the same sub levels and changes to a sub level therefor are applied to all versions of your project.

 Game Mode Keyboard